diazevedo/fast-feet-project/README.md

   </a>
 </p>

-Repository containing backend, frontend and mobile of the final challenge from the [Rockeseat Bootcamp](https://rocketseat.com.br/gostack).
+This repository contais the backend, frontend and mobile of a application that would be used by a delivery company.
+This app was developed as part of the final challenge of [Rockeseat Bootcamp](https://rocketseat.com.br/gostack).

 ## :page_with_curl: About